 Alpha Kappa Chapter, Miami University

-Mary is serving her first term on National Council having served Alpha Epsilon Phi as a volunteer for 15 years in numerous capacities.
-She most recently served as director of alumnae groups.
-Her previous positions have included chapter advisor to Alpha Kappa Chapter at Miami University, operations specialist, team captain and director of alumnae Programming.
-Mary has also served on several committee and task forces including nominating and collegiate programming.
+Mary will be continuing in the role of vice president-finance having served Alpha Epsilon Phi as a volunteer for over 15 years in numerous capacities.
+She joined National Council after serving as director of alumnae groups.
+Her previous positions also included chapter advisor to Alpha Kappa Chapter at Miami University, operations specialist, team captain and director of alumnae programming.
+Mary also served on several committees and task forces including nominating and collegiate programming.

-Mary, husband Keith, and son Camden, reside in Hamilton, Ohio (Cincinnati).
+Mary, and husband Keith, reside in Hamilton, Ohio (Cincinnati) and are the proud parents of one-year old Camden.
 Mary is employed by American Homeland Title Agency, Inc. as the escrow account manager.

 In her free time, Mary enjoys traveling to the Caribbean, watching HGTV, collecting giraffes (she has over 100!), and spending time with family and friends.